isomerpages/moe-wellingtonpri/_about-us/School Song.md

 The place we learn to be innovative <br>
 Every day every way <br>
 Nurture talent and develop character <br>
-This the place we’ll shine like a star in life
+'Tis the place we’ll shine like a star in life

 <p>